ForsakenM/Pajama-Sam-1-Manual-AP/README.md

-# Welcome To My Pajam Sam 1 Manual AP World Randomizer!
+# Welcome To My Pajama Sam 1 Manual AP World Randomizer!
 Hello and welcome to my Pajama Sam in No Need To Hide When It's Dark Outside, most often referred to as Pajama Sam 1!

 Pajama Sam 1 is a point-and-click adventure game made by Humongous Entertainment with the intent of it being interactive educational content for children, but there is a certain amount of nostolgia tied to the educational games of that era and I wanted to breathe new life into the genre via Archipelago!